Georgia Gwinnett College

 Georgia Gwinnett College adheres to affirmative action policies designed to promote diversity and equal opportunity for all faculty and students.

 The college exists to foster educational excellence.
 To this end, a classroom atmosphere that supports learning must be maintained.
-You are expected to be an active, attentive participant in the class.
-You are also expected to abide by class policies and procedures and to treat faculty and other students in a professional, respectful manner.
-Specifically you should silence your cell phone, turn off your music and refrain from text messaging or emailing during class.
-You are expected to be familiar with the student conduct code published in the Student Handbook.
+Students are expected to be active, attentive participants in the class.
+Students are also expected to abide by class policies and procedures and to treat faculty and other students in a professional, respectful manner.
+Students are expected to be familiar with the student conduct code published in the Student Handbook.

-You are expected to attend every class.
-Failure to attend class will affect your grade.
+You are expected to attend each class meeting.
 Attendance may be taken by various methods that could include clicker or written quizzes in the first 5 minutes of class, or sign in sheets.
 This information will be taken into account at the end of the semester when grades are calculated, if you are on the borderline.

-Special arrangements to take a regular exam early must be made in advance in writing.
-Early exams are available only at the instructorís discretion and only under extreme circumstances.
+Special arrangements to take a regular exam early must be made in advance and in writing, if a pressing obligation prevents you from taking an exam.

 Students who never attend a class by the end of the first two weeks of the term will be reported for non-attendance.
 Students who do not drop a class during the schedule adjustment period and are reported for non-attendance will be automatically dropped from that course.

-This course syllabus provides a general plan for this course.
+This course syllabus provides a general plan for the course.
 The professor reserves the right to make changes to the syllabus, including changes to assignments, projects, examinations, etc., in order to accommodate the needs of the class as a whole and fulfill the goals of the course.
-Students should check WebCT regularly, as course changes will always be announced and recorded on the course WebCT site.

 Some common sense notices